 For the reasons set out in Part I, a bail-in of this kind would apply regardless of whether the business has any external debt finance.
 A business with no bank debt or other financial creditors may nevertheless default (exposing it to fire-sale risk and the other costs of financial distress) because of fixed obligations arising under executory contracts.
 A bail-in of liabilities accruing during the period when the business cannot trade, or during which trade is substantially diminished, would prevent such default.
 For businesses that do have debt, their ability to again service this on the lifting of the lockdown will depend on the effect of the pandemic on their sector, as well as on the broader shape of economic recovery (as noted above).
-For some businesses, some restructuring will be required; for others, this will not be necessary (that is, they will be able to again achieve a turnover that exceeds costs, including liabilities that accrue after lockdown under pre-lockdown contracts).
+For some businesses, a restructuring will be required; for others, this will not be necessary (that is, they will be able to again achieve a turnover that exceeds costs, including liabilities that accrue after lockdown under pre-lockdown contracts).
 This may not be knowable at the time the lockdown is imposed.
 Applying a bail-in at the outset has the effect of 'stopping the economic clock', preventing default and associated fire-sale risk, until there is better information.

 A bail-out targeting interest, lease and licence payments (as well as wages) that accrue during a lockdown would have the same 'stopping the economic clock' effect on the debtor.
 The impact on creditors and counterparties would, of course, be radically different.
-A bail-in in the form of a write-down of liabilities that would otherwise accrue in favour of creditors and counterparties (landlords etc.), will place these institutions under stress69.
-The problem can be solved by pausing their operational expenses as well.
+A bail-in in the form of a write-down of liabilities that would otherwise accrue in favour of creditors and counterparties (landlords etc.), will place these institutions under stress.
+69 The problem can be solved by pausing their operational expenses as well.
 Under this approach, the business-sector payment holiday would be passed through the banking industry (formal and shadow alike) to the ultimate creditors, namely pension funds and saving households.
-The loss of net worth on that side is unavoidable: someone has to bear the cost of the economic shutdown.
+It seems clear to us that the payment holiday has to be passed through banks, rather than stop with banks: otherwise, the policy could destabilise systemically important financial institutions with associated costs, including the costs of any bail-out that is eventually required.
+70 Hence the suggestion that the payment holiday would have to be passed through to the ultimate suppliers of funds to the financial system.
+71 The loss of net worth is unavoidable: someone has to bear the cost of the economic shutdown.